Menu

 Career Outcomes

-Saybrook University prepares you to make an impact in a variety of high-demand careers.
+Saybrook University prepares you to make an impact in a variety of high-demand mental health careers.
 Below, you will find possible career options and salaries associated with this degree.

 *Many degree programs are intended to fulfill licensure requirements in specific states.
 The data shown here may not represent the state where you currently reside.
 For more information on how this program is applicable to the requirements of your state, please speak with your admissions specialist.